idlesign/django-siteajax/README.rst

 Description
 -----------

-*Reusable application for Django bridging client and server sides with htmx*
+*Reusable application for Django bridging client and server sides*

-Streamline you server and client interaction using declarative techniques in your HTML and helpful abstractions from ``siteajax`` in your views.
+Streamline you server and client interaction using declarative techniques in your HTML and helpful abstractions from ``siteajax`` in your Python code.

 .. note:: The client side of ``siteajax`` is powered by ``htmx`` (the successor of ``intercooler.js``) - https://htmx.org/